 (2) When the licensing authority grants the restaurant licence the licensing authority may issue an extended trading permit under section 60(4)(ca) in respect of the licensed premises.

-[Section 50A inserted by No. 9 of 2018 s.
+[Section 50A inserted: No. 9 of 2018 s.
 27.]

 51. Unlicensed restaurants, supply of liquor in